 Our Research-Based Approach

 We take a research-based approach to academic support.
 This means that our programming is guided by principles developed through research in educational settings, and that we investigate questions about undergraduate learning support environments.
-As part of the Searle Center for Advancing Learning and Teaching, over the past decade we have conducted research and evaluation projects in this area, with a particular focus on STEM and on collaborative learning.
+Over the past decade we have conducted research and evaluation projects in this area, with a particular focus on STEM and on collaborative learning.

 Browse the publications below to learn more about our projects.